Biden to unveil ‘further consequences’ over Russia’s military operation in Ukraine - NewsBreak

 The administration has already sanctioned two Russian financial institutions, an initial list of Russian elites and the company building the Nord Stream 2 pipeline to carry gas from Russia to eastern Europe.

 Putin announced Wednesday night that he was launching a military operation in eastern Ukraine in what was widely interpreted as a declaration of war on Ukraine.
-Reporters and witnesses on the ground reported a short time later the sounds of shelling in multiple cities, including the capital of Kyiv.Why does the US care so much about Ukraine?
-Experts break down the conflict with Russia
+Reporters and witnesses on the ground reported a short time later the sounds of shelling in multiple cities, including the capital of Kyiv.GOP unites around blaming Biden for Ukraine crisis

 Biden condemned the “unprovoked and unjustified attack” by Russian forces in a statement on Wednesday night.